microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 ![image](./img/2.3_Create_Data_Collection_Rule_Basics.png)

-4. Click on *Next: Collect and deliver* as we going to set the scope of resources later on via Azure Policy.
-Select *Windows Event Logs* and check the boxes of the log levels you like to collect.
+4. Click on *Collect and deliver* as we going to set the scope of resources later on via Azure Policy.
+Click *Add data source*.
+For *Data source type* select *Windows Event Logs* and check the boxes of the log levels you would like to collect.

-5. Continue on the second ribbon and configure the Destination for the Logs.
+5. Click *Next: Destination* and *Add destination*.
+As *Destination type* select *Azure Monitor Logs* and in *Account or namespace* pick the Log Analytics workspace your created earlier.
+Click *Add data source*.

 ![image](./img/2.5_Create_Data_Collection_Rule_Destination.png)